 In the Church, it’s easy to use terms such as ‘Kingdom of God’, ‘resurrection’, ‘trinity’ and even ‘Church’ as shorthand for larger concepts when exploring our faith.
 The same can be said for every language, culture and subculture.
 But this sort of language can either have no meaning or different meaning depending on who speaks, hears, writes or reads it.
 At Queen’s Park Govanhill we want to cultivate a community in which it is safe to ask difficult questions and explore difficult concepts together.

-In order to be clearer in our use of certain words and expressions, our minister has composed an admittedly non-exhaustive list of some Christian expressions:
+In order to be clearer in our use of certain words and expressions, we have composed an admittedly non-exhaustive list of some Christian expressions:

 The word ‘church’ has a rather complicated linguistic background.
 This English word comes from the German word Kirche, which itself derives from a Greek phrase κῡριακόν δῶμα (kūriakon dōma), meaning ‘house of the Lord’.
 The Scots word Kirk also comes from this Greek root.